What is June 19th or “Juneteenth” and why is it so important?

 Juneteenth not only celebrates the freedom of African Americans from slavery, but it also is a time when our achievements are noted, and continuous self-development is encouraged.
 We dress with pride to show our spirit, sometimes in African garments.
 This day of national pride is celebrated with food, music, games, and other activities to promote cultural awareness and community cohesiveness.
 Memories have been created and shared for passing down to generations.

 In 2020 and 2021, due to COVID-19 their Juneteenth Festival and Community Learning events did not occur.
 I am sure that the lives of George Floyd, Breonna Taylor, Eric Garner, Freddie Gray, Sandra Bland Tamir Rice, Ahmaud Arbery and countless other Blacks who have been killed at the hands of the police were remembered and celebrated.
-There are several events taking place this year.
-You can see what events are happening in Washington, D.C. including a march for social action.

-This year marks the 101st anniversary of the 1921 Tulsa Race Massacre.
+This year marks the 103rd anniversary of the 1921 Tulsa Race Massacre.
 We need to tell the story about Tulsa, Oklahoma.
 I remember seeing the exhibit in the Smithsonian’s National Museum of African American History and Culture.
 I learned that following World War I, Tulsa was recognized nationally for its affluent African American community known as the Greenwood District.
 This thriving business district and surrounding residential area were referred to as “Black Wall Street.”

+In June 1921, a series of events nearly destroyed the entire Greenwood area.
+A white mob had destroyed this 35-block of Black businesses.
 The number of deaths has never been confirmed but accounts say there were more than 300 deaths.
 This is one of the reasons why it would be politically incorrect to have a political rally on Juneteenth in Tulsa.

 This should be a time of celebration for Blacks everywhere.
 Please, let us keep Juneteenth respected, revered and never forgotten!
 Our ancestors died for it, were enslaved for an extra 2 ½ years for it and I’m sure they would agree.